Il Cannone Guarnerius

 Il Cannone Guarnerius exhibited in the Paganini room at the Palazzo Doria-Tursi.

 Il Cannone Guarnerius of 1743 is a violin created by the Italian luthier Giuseppe Bartolomeo Guarneri of Cremona (1698–1744).

 Il Cannone is also known by the variants Il Cannone del Gesù, and the Cannon, often appended with Guarneri del Gesù, the Guarneri trademark.
 The violin received its name from a former owner, the Italian violin virtuoso Niccolò Paganini (1782–1840), because of its power and resonance.
-So associated is Paganini with Il Cannone that it is common for the violin to be referenced as Il Cannone, ex Paganini.
+Since Paganini is closely associated with Il Cannone, it is common for the violin to be referenced as Il Cannone, ex Paganini.

 Paganini lost a valuable Antonio Amati violin as a result of his penchant for voracious gambling.
 He was given a neglected Guarneri violin, a gift from an amateur violinist and businessman.
-Paganini played on this instrument for the rest of his life, fondly calling it “my cannon violin,” referring to the explosive sound that he was able to make it produce.
+Paganini played on this instrument for the rest of his life, fondly calling it “my cannon violin”, referring to the explosive sound that he could make it produce.
 He bequeathed it to the city of Genoa, Italy upon his death, and it is now considered a national treasure.

 When in need of repair, Il Cannone would be sent to the Paris workshop of Jean Baptiste Vuillaume (1798–1875), the greatest luthier of his day.
 Not only did Vuillaume repair the Guarnerius, but he also made an exact replica.
-The copy was so exact, that not even Paganini could distinguish one from the other.
+The copy was so exact that not even Paganini could distinguish one from the other.
 It was not until Paganini noticed subtle differences in tone that he could identify the original.
-Paganini presented the copy to his only student, Camillo Sivori, who would later bequeath the instrument to the Municipality of Genoa, where it now is exhibited with the original Il Cannone.
+Paganini presented the copy to his only student, Camillo Sivori, who would later bequeath the instrument to the Municipality of Genoa, where it is now exhibited with the original Il Cannone.